 Let's examine why this is the case.
 When a person decides to represent themselves in a court of law, the opposing attorney will immediately see an "opportunity".
-In the same way, prospective buyers will see an opportunity with someone trying to sell their own home.

-SOLD for 23% less than one properly marketed by a top REALTOR®.
+In the same way, sale by owner (FSBO) home SOLD for 23% less than one properly marketed by a top REALTOR®.